tonio73/GDELT-Explore/readme.md

 ## ETL for queries

+NOTE : if running a new Cassandra cluster, edit the submission scripts to set the private IP of one of the Cassandra nodes.

 | Class                 | AWS submission scripts           |
 | --------------------- | -------------------------------- |
 | fr.telecom.MainQueryA | script/submissionMainQueryA.json |